texta-tk/texta-tk.github.io/source/terminology.rst

 One of the most central components in TTK is Search, which is used to define subsets of data for training text classification models and performing various aggregations.
 Search is managed via GUI and can contain one or more constraints on feature values (e.g. strings and dates).
 Documents matching the search criteria can be used in various actions/functionalities in TTK, e.g. extraction of relevant keywords, data summarization and exploration, and training text classifiers.
 Read more about it :ref:`here <searcher>`.

-.. _tagger_group_concept:

-Tagger Group
-****************

-Tagger Group is an extension to TTK’s binary taggers to support monolingual multi-label classification.
-As its name suggests, Tagger Groups incorporate multiple (binary) taggers, which are executed in parallel to produce a list of tags to the user.
-Tagger Group has been successfully tested with over 6000 binary models and prediction times are usually less than 1 second.
-To achieve this, TTK has employed a hybrid approach for multi-label tagging, which uses unsupervised machine learning (document vectors) to limit the number of binary models used for prediction.
-In such a scenario, the input document is compared to training data to determine the most probable models to produce valid tags.
-Read more about it :ref:`here <tagger>`.

 .. _tagger_concept:

 Tagger